ChilliCream/react-rasta/README.md

 ![package](https://img.shields.io/npm/v/react-rasta.svg)](https://www.npmjs.com/package/react-rasta) [![license](https://img.shields.io/github/license/ChilliCream/react-rasta.svg)](https://github.com/ChilliCream/react-rasta/blob/master/LICENSE)
 [![build](https://img.shields.io/circleci/project/github/ChilliCream/react-rasta.svg)](https://circleci.com/gh/ChilliCream/react-rasta/tree/master) [![coverage](https://img.shields.io/coveralls/ChilliCream/react-rasta.svg)](https://coveralls.io/github/ChilliCream/react-rasta?branch=master)

-A grid system for *React* projects to keep the page layout responsive and structured.
+A grid system for *React* projects to keep the layout structured and responsive.

+*React Rasta* is a 12 column grid system and works underneath with the *CSS flexbox* layout and is built with *styled components*.
+But because it can be difficult to work with *CSS flexbox*, *React Rasta* offers a simple *API* so you don't have to worry about that.

 ## Getting Started